-Built in 1890-91, the historic Ralph Connor Memorial United Church was named, in 1942, for its founder and first minister, Charles W. Gordon, who wrote popular stories and novels under the pen name, Ralph Connor.
+Built in 1890-91, the historic Ralph Connor Memorial United Church in Canmore was named, in 1942, for its founder and first minister, Charles W. Gordon, who wrote popular stories and novels under the pen name, Ralph Connor.

 In 1898, while Dr. Gordon was serving as the minister of St. Stephen’s Church in Winnipeg, his first novel, Black Rock, was published.
 It was the first of approximately thirty novels which catapulted him to international fame as a literary figure.
 It is reported that his novels sold a total of 3 million copies!
 Many of his stories drew heavily from his colourful life as a frontier missionary.
 He also wrote a biography of the Rev. James Robertson, and his own autobiography.

 Dr. Charles W. Gordon went on to win acclaim in a number of fields of activity.
 As a front line chaplain during World War I, as a diplomatic emissary representing the allied cause in the United States, as a labour mediator, as a champion of women’s rights and as an active proponent of the formation of both the United Church of Canada and the League of Nations (precursor to the United Nations), he worked tirelessly for harmony amongst his fellow men and women.

 However, his greatest love was always the Church, which he served to his dying day.
 On October 31, 1937, Charles Gordon died, but through the writings of Ralph Connor, his spirit lives on.
 Gordon United Church in Victoria, BC, is also named for him.